Tesco boss calls on UK: give us greater post-Brexit border clarity

-LONDON, Dec 3 (Reuters) - Tesco, Britain’s biggest supermarket, called on the British government to give greater clarity about how it will move goods across borders after Brexit, saying it will be the biggest challenge come Jan.
-1.
+LONDON (Reuters) - Tesco, Britain’s biggest retailer, called on the British government to give greater clarity about how it will move goods across borders after Jan.
+1, saying it would be the biggest Brexit challenge, not food price inflation.

-Chief Executive Ken Murphy told Sky News they had prepared the business to continue operating whether Britain secures a free trade agreement with the European Union or not, but said he remains worries about the movement of stock into the country.
+Chief Executive Ken Murphy told Sky News they plan to be able to serve customers whether Britain secures a free trade agreement with the European Union or not, but said he remains worried about the movement of stock into the country.

 “The biggest challenge we face really is the movement of product between borders, the movement of product between Great Britain and Northern Ireland and of course between mainland Europe and the UK,” he said.

-“That is the one area where we really would urge the government to give us some clarity and to allow us to prepare even better for the end of December,” he said, adding that he did not think food price inflation would be the biggest issue.
-(Reporting by Kate Holton; editing by Guy Faulconbridge)
+“That is the one area where we really would urge the government to give us some clarity and to allow us to prepare even better for the end of December,” he said.

+Businesses will have to complete paperwork such as customs declarations to move goods between Britain and the European Union once the UK’s status-quo transition period out of the bloc comes to an end on Dec.
+31.

+That has sparked fears of long delays, particularly at the port of Dover, where much of Britain’s perishable goods enter the country.

 Our Standards: The Thomson Reuters Trust Principles.